-The APEX Scholars program is a rigorous four-year course of study designed for carefully screened students who participate in a comprehensive curriculum of honors and intensive Advanced Placement® course work.
+The APEX-Reach Scholars program is the signature program at Walter Johnson High School.
+APEX-Reach is a rigorous four-year course of study designed for students who want to pursue a challenging curriculum of honors and intensive Advanced Placement® course work.
 Selection for this program is initiated through a special application process in the fall of 8th grade.
 Students selected for grade 9 will continue through the program while in high school.
-Entry into the APEX Program after grade 9 is limited to availability of seats.
-The course of study provides students with a broad, general background in many academic areas at levels appropriate to highly academically gifted learners to help them better prepare to choose future fields of interest or career paths.
+The course of study provides students with a broad, general background in many academic areas at levels appropriate to highly academically gifted learners, as well as an opportunity to follow a rigorous course pathway they are interested in.

 Additional information about the APEX Scholars Program can be found at www.walterjohnson.com/programs/apex/.
-Questions should be directed to Ms. Kathy Simmons, APEX Program Coordinators, by email to email@example.com or by phone at (301) 803-7305.
+Questions should be directed to Mr. Nathan Schwartz and Ms. Kathy Simmons, APEX Program Coordinators, by email to Nathan_Schwartz@mcpsmd.org and Katherine_A_Simmons@mcpsmd.org or by phone at (301) 803-7305.

 - Career Experiences & Career Internships